 Most importantly, our drivers know they come first at TanTara.
 They know they can reach a friendly and helpful representative 24 hours each day.
 In fact, we give all our truck drivers the personal cell phone numbers for our entire management staff, the maintenance shop, as well as for our company president.

-If you enjoy punching a clock, seeing the same people day in and day out, attending long meetings, reporting to a boss, sitting behind a desk, answering emails, and dealing with office politics, don’t consider trucking.
-But if you like flexible schedules, meeting new people, seeing new things every day, and being your own boss, then trucking may be right for you.
+If you enjoy punching a clock, attending long meetings, sitting behind a desk, answering emails, and dealing with office politics, trucking isn’t for you.
+But, if you like flexible schedules, meeting new people, seeing new things every day, and being your own boss, then trucking is the job for you.

 As a long-haul trucker, you’ll see the road—as well as beautiful sunrises and sunsets—from inside modern trucks designed for your comfort and ease.
-While you do have to follow “hours of service” rules, you’re also in a position to call a lot of the shots.
-You can often set your own schedule.
+While you do have to follow “hours of service” rules, you’re also in a position to set your own schedule.
 What manufacturing or desk job offers you that type of freedom?
 You choose: Do you wish to push a pencil or drive a big rig?

 Truck driving is a noble profession and an American way of life.
 We know that you’ll enjoy the freedom that truck driving gives you.
 Talk to us today about how you can get behind the wheel of an 18-wheeler.